PriyanSappal/tech264-terraform/README.md

 ### AWS Credentials Lookup Order in Terraform:
 Terraform checks for AWS credentials in the following order of precedence:
 1. **Environment Variables**: `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`.
+    * You would need to set up system variables under **Edit the system environment variables**.
 2. **AWS Credentials File**: Located at `~/.aws/credentials`.
 3. **Instance Profile**: For EC2 instances running in AWS with an IAM role attached.
 4. **Explicit Access in Terraform Config**: Credentials provided directly in the Terraform configuration file (not recommended).